Last updated: October 2023

 The price you’ll pay for term life insurance depends on a number of different factors.
 Among them are your age, your health, how much coverage you need, and the length of your policy.

 If you are young and in excellent health, you can expect to pay less money than someone much older.
 If you are single or living without kids, you might not need as much coverage as someone with multiple kids, meaning your premium is lower.
-The price of your policy will also be affected by whether you pay upfront or in installments, or the length of term you choose.
+The price of your policy might also be affected by whether you pay upfront or in installments.

 Is term life insurance worth it?

-No matter your age, term life insurance can help support your family and loved ones should the unthinkable happen.
-If you have people who depend on your income, term life coverage could be a wise investment for you.
+Term life insurance can temporarily help support your family and loved ones should you die.
+If you have people who depend on your income, term life coverage could be a wise investment.
 And, as mentioned above, with some coverage options starting at less than a dollar per day, this valuable peace of mind is relatively affordable.

 How to Calculate Your Term Life Insurance Needs